leetmikeal/python_easyparser/README.md

     python easyparser.py <python script>

+### multiple file
-### If you want to analyte multiple file, can use below shell script.
+If you want to analyte multiple file, can use below shell script.

     #!/bin/bash
     files=(